speednextdoor/fields/README.md

-# setfield & getfield
+# setfield

 this is not setfield i kinda capped and getfield

-note i didnt go getfield readme cus too lazy
+ok i capped no getfield lol

 # ⚠